Joseph-George1/Teeth-Management-System/README.md

-# Teeth Management System: Connecting Patients and Students in Egypt
+# THOUTHA: Connecting Patients and Students in Egypt

 ## Project Overview